Why Most Career Pages Underperform

 Structure your career page around three employer branding pillars that address what candidates actually evaluate:

 Build your EVP messaging using real employee input.
 Survey current employees about what they value most, and use their language in your career page copy.
 Authentic phrasing resonates more than polished marketing copy.
-For a deeper framework, see our guide on employer branding and recruitment marketing.
+For a deeper framework, see our Employee Value Proposition guide.

 Career Page Powered by Your ATS